Lovinoes/website/web/docs/panel/features/admin/settings.md

 - *"email two-factor and email verification require a mail transport to be configured"* - one of the two email options is on while [Mail](#mail) is set to no transport.
 - *"an enabled oauth provider is required before password login can be disabled"* - there is nothing left to sign in with, so turning off **Enable Password Login** would lock out the whole panel.
 - *"a link to an enabled oauth provider or a security key is required before password login can be disabled"* - the panel has a way in, but **you** do not.
 Link your own account first, or register a security key.

+### Additional URLs

+A panel served under more than one address, say a public domain and a LAN address, lists the extra ones here. **URL** stays the main address.
+For each request the panel looks at the host it came in on, and if it matches one of the configured URLs (host and port), it uses that URL instead of the main one for:

+- the session cookie's `Secure` flag, so an `http://` LAN address can log in next to an `https://` main URL,
+- OAuth redirects, so a login started on one address comes back to it,
+- links in the emails users trigger themselves: verification, password reset and email change,
+- console WebSocket, download and upload links for a node that runs through the panel's `/wings-proxy`.

+Everything else keeps using the main **URL**, including links in emails the panel sends on its own, the addresses of avatars and other files kept in [filesystem storage](#storage), and the panel address handed to nodes.
+Browsers on an additional address must be able to reach the main one for those.
+A host that matches nothing falls back to the main URL too, so a spoofed `Host` header cannot inject an address that is not configured.
+Behind a reverse proxy the panel reads `X-Forwarded-Host`, but only from addresses listed in [`APP_TRUSTED_PROXIES`](../../environment.md#app-trusted-proxies).

+Trailing slashes are stripped and duplicates of the main URL are dropped on save.
+Two more things need setting up per address: every URL needs its own redirect URL registered with each [OAuth provider](./oauth-providers.md) (the provider page lists one per configured URL), and [security keys](#webauthn) only work on addresses under the **RP Id**.

 ## Metadata